-I'm an associate professor of psychology at Nottingham University Malaysia Campus.
+I'm a professor of psychology at University of Nottingham Malaysia.
 My research revolves around the idea that theories from evolutionary biology can shed light on human psychology.
-In particular, I'm interested in the evolutionary origins of altruistic behaviour and human sex differences.
+In particular, I'm interested in the evolutionary origins of human sex differences and altruistic behaviour.
 I also have a long-standing interest in the philosophical implications of evolutionary theory.
+Some of my earliest academic work was on the placebo effect.

 I also briefly pursued a career as a musician and put together an album of my songs; click here for a sample.
 (I like "Won't Stop till We Get Home" best.)
 I was born and raised in Wellington, New Zealand.